JuniorDark/RustyHearts-MIPTool/README.md

 [![Build](https://github.com/JuniorDark/RustyHearts-MIPTool/actions/workflows/build.yml/badge.svg)](https://github.com/JuniorDark/RustyHearts-MIPTool/actions/workflows/build.yml)
 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/JuniorDark/RustyHearts-MIPTool)](https://github.com/JuniorDark/RustyHearts-MIPTool/releases/latest) <a href="https://github.com/JuniorDark/RustyHearts-MIPTool/releases">

-A c# command-line tool for compressing and decompressing Rusty Hearts .MIP files.
+A c# command-line tool for creating and decompressing Rusty Hearts .MIP files.

+## Getting Started
+To get started with this tool, simply download the latest [release](https://github.com/JuniorDark/RustyHearts-MIPTool/releases/latest) from the GitHub repository.

+## Compression Formats
+The Rusty Hearts MIP Tool supports two compression formats:
+- **Deflate**: Main format.
+Used by the [Rusty Hearts Launcher](https://github.com/JuniorDark/RustyHearts-Launcher)
+- **Zlib**: Legacy support.
+The original Rusty Hearts MIP compression format.
+May have issues with some files.
+Work with the official MPatcher.
+Dont work with [Rusty Hearts Launcher](https://github.com/JuniorDark/RustyHearts-Launcher)

 ## Usage
 1. Ensure that the input files to be compressed/decompressed are located in the "Input" folder within the program directory.
 2. Run the program.
 3. Choose one of the following options: